31ten/documentation/Python/Scrapy/guide-scrapy.md

-## How to Setup and install Scrapy
+## How to Setup and Install Scrapy

 To first setup and install Scrapy we must make sure we are using Python2.7 or Python3.
-Since we are scraping data from Chinese sites, it's best we use Python3 since it handles utf-8 data out of the box.
+Since we are scraping data from Chinese websites, it's best if we use Python3 since it handles utf-8 data out of the box.

-I prefer using vitualenvs to structure my Python Projects but virtualenvs are out of the scope of this project.
+I prefer using vitualenv to structure my Python Projects, but virtualenv is out of the scope of this project.

 When installing packages with python we use pip.
 Make the project directory and inside run this command: